Han Yue

 Han Yue (韩悦 (Hán Yuè, Han Yue); born 18 November 1999) is a Chinese badminton player.
 She won the girls' singles title at the 2017 Asian Junior Championships, and the mixed team title at the World Junior Championships.
 Han was a part of the national team that won the 2019 Tong Yun Kai Cup.
 Her best achievements in an individual event were becoming the champion at the BWF World Tour Super 300 2018 Syed Modi International and the 2022 Hylo Open.

 Career

 Han won the 2021 Summer World University Games gold medal in the women's singles by defeating Kim Ga-ram in two straight games.

 Han started the 2025 season as quarter-finalists in the Malaysia and India Opens.
 At the All England Open, she reached the semi-finals, but had to lose to her teammate Wang Zhiyi in straight game.
 By reaching the finals at the Asian Championships, she upgraded the medals that she won last year.
-She was unable to accomplish the final match, finsihed with the silver medal.
+She was unable to accomplish the final match, finished with the silver medal.